TeamREPENTOGON/REPENTOGON/documentation/docs/EntityPlayer.md

 #### void AddLeprocy ( ) {: .copyable aria-label='Functions' }

 ???+ info "Info"
-    This is currently still capped at a max of three familiars, and would require further modification to cnange this.
+    This is currently still capped at a max of three familiars, and would require further modification to change this.

 ___
 ### Add·Locust () {: aria-label='Functions' }